KJB430 Protein redox chemistry

 This is a one-week course in May / June 2021

-Internal examiners revise the final report and grade the exam (pass/failed).
+Internal examiners revise the final assignment and grade the exam (pass/failed).

 An external examiner approves the course's content and form of evaluation.